masalinas/poc-argo-workflow-samples/README.md

 # Access to Minio artifact repository

-We could get open ports of Minio from Pod logs:
+We could get Argo Workflow open ports from Minio Pod logs.
+Minio export two ports:

 - Port 9000 is the Minio API Port
 - Port 43449 is the Minio Console or Dashboard